rb127/Intelligent-Code-Completion/README.md

 **Individual responsibilities:**

-- Rohit: Efficient Traversal of the tree
+- Rohit: Efficient Traversal of the ESTree returned by parser
 - Chinmaya: Find Data structure for tree and store items
 - Shahmir: Figure out user input and testing